MoralisWeb3/streams-beta/README.md

 });

 const stream = {
-  chains: [EvmChain.ETHEREUM.hex], // punks are on ethereum mainnet
+  chains: [EvmChain.ETHEREUM], // punks are on ethereum mainnet
   description: "all cryptopunk transfers", // your description
   tag: "cryptoPunks", // give it a tag
   topic0: ["PunkTransfer(address,address,uint256)"], // topic0 is the event signature